G1ANT-Robot/G1ANT.Addon/G1ANT.Addon.MSOffice/G1ANT.Addon.MSOffice/Commands/ExcelSwitchCommand.md

 ## Example

-In order to use the `id` argument for the `excel.switch` command, you need to set an ID while using the `excel.open` command.
+In order to use the `id` argument for the `excel.switch` command, you need to store an Excel instance ID in a variable while using the `excel.open` command.
 The following example opens an empty Excel sheet, then an Excel file located on your Desktop.
 Both instances have their IDs stored in their respective `♥excel1` and `♥excel2` variables.
 Finally, the first ID is used to switch to the first Excel instance:

 ```G1ANT
 excel.open result ♥excel1